What is Plantar Fasciitis?

 Plantar fasciitis is an irritation of the plantar fascia.
 This thick band of connective tissue travels across the bottom of the foot between the toes and the heel.
 It supports the foots natural arch.
 It stretches and becomes taut whenever the foot bears weight.

-The pain of plantar fasciitis feels like a stabbing sensation in the heel of the foot.
+The pain of this fasciitis feels like a stabbing sensation in the heel of the foot.
 This pain usually develops gradually.
 It is typically worst in the morning, when a person takes the first few steps out of bed.
-Plantar fasciitis may affect one foot, or it may be felt in both feet.
+It may affect one foot, or it may be felt in both feet.